SAPAA Newsletter No. 57, February 2026

 Plan for Parks

 Patsy Cotterill has taken a deep dive into the recently released provincial Plan for Parks.
-Spoiler alert, more high level platitudes, focus on development, a paucity of details.
+Spoiler alert: more high level platitudes, accent on development, a paucity of details.
 Still, it beats a proposal to sell them off!
 Plan for Parks – SAPAA’s Thoughts

 — Top —